 Affiliated RSEF fairs must recruit and manage a team of judges to select the projects to advance to the SSEF of Florida.
 The judging process must be transparent and avoid any appearance of partiality or conflict of interest.
 Projects may be individual or team projects in any combination.

-Any student in grades 6 through 8 (Junior Section) and grades 9 through 12 (Senior Section) is eligible.
+Students in grades 6 through 8 (Junior Section) and grades 9 through 12 (Senior Section) are eligible.